 You probably already own a product that has ferrites in it or on the cables, as they are a common feature of many products.
 Ferrites are a passive component that has ferrimagnetic properties which are manufactured using a ceramic compound consisting of a mixed oxide of iron and small quantities of other materials such as nickel.
 How they are manufactured and the process used plays a critical role in the performance, so not ferrites are the same.
 Typically they come in the form of surface mount, solid core and split cores (snap-on cores).
-These variations allow forms allow different uses at different product design stages.
-Ferrites do not conduct electricity and have a high electrical resistance, with a high magnetic permeability.
+These variations allow forms to allow different uses at different product design stages.
+Ferrites do not conduct electricity and have high electrical resistance, with high magnetic permeability.

 Ferrite beads are used as inductors resulting in an impedance and work by forming a low-pass filter that filters high-frequency electromagnetic interference (noise).
 The energy is either reflected back through the cable to the source or dissipated as low-level heat (usually not a noticeable amount of heat).

 So how to select what ferrite is needed?
 Firstly the frequency range should be considered, by mixing metal oxide with other elements along with the manufacturing technique the performance and effective frequency range can be dictated.
 Once a suitable and usable range has been determined by the ferrite material choice.
 Then the other characteristics and the effectiveness can be compared for each ferrite available in the range of material.
 Once this has been selected the verify that a suitable package or fastening (such as a snap-on) is available.
 Most ferrite manufacturers provide data sheets with ‘Frequency Vs Impedance’ charts, this is a great tool to look for the best performance.
-Fit the most suitable ferrite to the suspected source of radiation such as a cable acting as an antenna an perform the test again and verify the impact.
-It is generally best to select a good tight fitting ferrite if possible, adding additional cable passes through the ferrite may help further reduce the emissions.
+Fit the most suitable ferrite to the suspected source of radiation such as a cable acting as an antenna a perform the test again and verify the impact.
+It is generally best to select a good tight-fitting ferrite if possible, adding additional cable passes through the ferrite may help further reduce the emissions.
 Always re-scan the frequency range as the impedance change and then the effective shortening of the cable as an antenna can affect the frequency at were the EMI noise was initially observed.

 A quick tip to determine if the issue is cable radiation is to remove the cables one by one if possible whilst viewing the spectrum.
 Sometimes removing the cable and getting a reduction can also just be because you are not exercising that portion of the circuit, which could be the culprit.

-Split core, snap-on ferrites can be a quick and easy fix for marginal failures, they also usually come in a plastic protector case and some like the Wurth ferrites require a special key to remove them.
+Split-core, snap-on ferrites can be a quick and easy fix for marginal failures, they also usually come in a plastic protector case and some like the Wurth ferrites require a special key to remove them.
 EMC Bayswater has a large array of ferrites on-site if you require them along with other inline filters such as AC & DC EMI filters used for conducted emissions, USB 2.0 and 3.0 inline filters, D-Type filters and more.
-Wurth has done an excellent job with stocking our facility and also providing support to many of our customers.
+Wurth has done an excellent job of stocking our facility and also providing support to many of our customers.

 Here is some useful links: http://www.wurth.com.au